Commercial roof coating in Peterborough

 What a survey-led contractor does differently

-The difference shows before any work starts.
-A survey-led contractor inspects the whole roof, writes a specification you can hold them to, prices preparation as the major item it really is, and tells you when coating is not the answer.
+The difference shows before any work even starts.
+A survey-led contractor inspects the whole roof, writes a specification you can hold them to, prices preparation as the major item it really is, and tells you straight when coating isn’t the answer.
 For owners and facilities managers in Peterborough with serious roof area to look after, that approach turns a vague worry into a documented asset decision.
 The survey costs you a little time.
 Skipping it, on roofs this size, can cost a great deal more.